Home > Blog > 10 questions to ask your Ontario movers before hiring them

 Deposits are becoming more widely used.
 It’s always a plus if you can get out of paying a deposit.
 Currently, movers are requesting deposits for very big moves, like moving to a 10-bedroom villa or moving your 25-room office.
 This is because the movers need to set aside a few days and a lot of vehicles for these types of moves.

 For smaller moves, you will most likely not need to pay anything in advance.
-For more information, you can consult our relocation services Canada.
-We offer a wide variety of services you might need, all from packing and unpacking to vehicle transportation.
+For more information, you can consult our relocation services Canada and discover a wide variety of services you might need, from packing and unpacking to vehicle transportation.

 6. Do you have the right equipment for my move?